Sgechuki/soko/README.md

 Sokó E-Commerce Website
-Welcome to Sokó E-Commerce!
-This is a comprehensive guide to help you understand and set up your e-commerce website

-Table of Contents
-Overview
-Features
-Installation
-Usage
-Contributing
-License

-Overview
 Sokó E-Commerce is an online platform designed to provide a seamless shopping experience for customers.
 With its intuitive interface and robust features, Sokó allows businesses to showcase their products and manage transactions efficiently.

 Features